A tuning algorithm for a sliding mode controller of buildings with ATMD: Results and discussion

-Figures \ref{fig:3a} (a) and \ref{fig:3a} (b) depict, respectively, the earthquake excitation signal $\ddot{x}_{g}$ and the top floor displacement $x_{5}(t)=z_{2}(t)$ obtained using the TMD, i.e., with $u=0$.
-Furthermore, Figures \ref{fig:3} (a), \ref{fig:3} (b), \ref{fig:6} (a), and \ref{fig:6} (b) presents, respectively, the signals $z_{1}$, $z_{2}$, $z_{3}$ and $u$, which are produced with the SMC using the parameters $\boldsymbol{\eta}_{*}$ and $M_{0}$ that minimize the PIs $J_{z_{2}}$ and $J_{u}$.
-By comparing Figures \ref{fig:3a} (b) and \ref{fig:3} (b), we can conclude that the ATMD, based on the proposed SMC and either of the PIs $J_{z_{2}}$ and $J_{u}$, provides greater reduction of the building displacements when compared to the TMD.
+Figure \ref{fig:3a} (a) depicts the earthquake excitation signal $\ddot{x}_{g}$, whereas Figure \ref{fig:3a} (b) shows the top floor displacement $x_{5}=z_{2}$ of the uncontrolled system, that is compared with the displacement $z_{2}$ produced by the TMD.
+Furthermore, Figures \ref{fig:6} (a)-(d) present, respectively, the signals $z_{1}$, $z_{2}$, $z_{3}$ and $u$, which are produced with the SMC using the parameters $\boldsymbol{\eta}_{*}$ and $M_{0}$ that minimize the PIs $J_{z_{2}}$ and $J_{u}$.
+By comparing Figures \ref{fig:3a} (b) and \ref{fig:6} (b), we can conclude that the ATMD, based on the proposed SMC and either of the PIs $J_{z_{2}}$ and $J_{u}$, provides greater reduction of the building displacements when compared to the TMD.